BrickBot15996/BrickBot-QuickStart/README.md

     - User can now disable/enable Block OpModes.
     - Fix to prevent occasional Blocks deadlock.
  * OnBot Java
-    - Significant improvements with autocomplete function for OnBot Java editor.
+    - Significant improvements with autocomplete voidFunction for OnBot Java editor.
     - Sample OpModes can be selected as a template when creating new OpMode.
     - Fixes and changes to complete hardware setup feature.
     - Updated (and more useful) onBot welcome message.